Shrine of the Three Kings: Origin

-The "relics of the Magi" were originally situated at Constantinople, but brought to Milan in an oxcart by Eustorgius I, the city's bishop, to whom they were entrusted by the Emperor Constantine in 314.
-Eight centuries later in 1164, Holy Roman Emperor Frederick Barbarossa took the relics of the Magi from the church of Saint Eustorgio in Milan and gave them to the Archbishop of Cologne, Rainald of Dassel.
-The relics have since attracted a constant stream of pilgrims to Cologne."In the days of Philipp of Heinsberg the shrine of the three magi was built.
-This was told to me by some eyewitnesses who were present when the three magi were put into the shrine." — Vita EustorgiiParts of the shrine were designed by the famous medieval goldsmith Nicholas of Verdun, who began work on it in 1180 or 1181.
-It has elaborate gold sculptures of the prophets and apostles, and scenes from the life of Christ.
-The shrine was completed circa 1225.
+The "relics of the Magi" were originally brought to Constantinople by Empress Helena, Constantine the Great's mother, then brought to Milan in an oxcart by Eustorgius I, the city's bishop, to whom they were entrusted by Constantine in 314.
+Eight centuries later in 1164, Holy Roman Emperor Frederick Barbarossa took the relics of the Magi from the church of Saint Eustorgio in Milan and gave them to the Archbishop of Cologne, Rainald of Dassel, who was also the imperial Archchancellor of Italy.
+In 1164, Rainald transferred these relics to Cologne where the shrine for the three kings was built.
+Their bones were wrapped in white silk and returned to the shrine.
+The relics have since attracted a constant stream of pilgrims to Cologne.

+Parts of the shrine were designed by the famous medieval goldsmith Nicholas of Verdun, who began to work on it in 1180.
+It was completed circa 1225.
+Other parts of the shrine were decorated during the time of Archbishop Philip von Hensberg with additional jewels and gold placed on it.
+Scholar Lisa Victoria Ciresi notes that these precious jewels are said to evoke images of the Heavenly Jerusalem.